Best Ultralight Backpacking Quilt 2026

 - Fabric: 10D ripstop nylon

 - Cons: Middling fill power.
 Horizontal baffles over torso.
+Treated down lofts slightly less

-Video Overview on Backpacking Quilts and Sleeping Bags
+Video Overview on Ultralight Backpacking Quilts

 What makes it an ultralight quilt?